google/zetasql/docs/geography_functions.md

 + If points 2 and 1 are the same, returns `NULL`.
 + If points 2 and 3 are exactly antipodal, returns `NULL`.
 + If points 2 and 1 are exactly antipodal, returns `NULL`.
-+ If any of the input geographies are not single points or are the empty geography, then throws an error.
++ If any of the input geographies aren't single points or are the empty geography, then throws an error.

 **Return type**